ltcptgeneral/ece45-project/README.md

  Will add member names shortly

  ## Function Prototypes
 Templates to create your own functions.
+Please commit code in either src/ or src/NotWorking.

  ### Wave generating function
 ```